grigor-ganekov/weblibrary/README.md

 <br />PASSWORD replace with user password
 <br />4.Connect your Tomcat 8 server to the web project

-this is only for my branch
+only for my master branch